-- Creating your schedule: As a Brand Ambassador, Zoe often travels around the globe.
-Since she’s her own boss, she can manage her client schedule around her professional and personal responsibilities, allowing her to create a better work-life balance and take advantage of opportunities that come her way
+- Creating your schedule: Since Zoe is her own boss, she can manage her client schedule around her professional and personal responsibilities, allowing her to create a better work-life balance and take advantage of opportunities that come her way

 - No limit to your success: Zoe loves being able to follow her passions.
 Since she opened her own business, Zoe has had the freedom to pursue training she’s interested in and shape her career to fit her unique goals and dreams.

 Considerations Of Owning Your Own Lash Business

 As you may expect, opening your own business comes with a lot of responsibility, like doing self-employment taxes, inventory and ordering, and getting comfortable with client management.
 You’ll also have to closely vet new treatments and services to understand if they’re worth the training cost.

 Whether you decide to work in a salon or start your own business, Zoe believes the key to success is perseverance.
 It can be easy to get caught up in the everyday stressors of working in a salon or be overwhelmed by the responsibilities of being a business owner.
 By doing the right training, connecting with a network that will support you, and persevering through tough times, you can create a career you love – no matter what it looks like!

 Special thanks to Zoe Kinnear McIntyre, owner of The Powder Room by Zoe, for providing NovaLash with this exclusive interview.
 You can find Zoe at her Inverness studio or online at: